Shark Stewards mission is to restore ocean health by saving sharks, and protecting critical marine habitat.

-Raising awareness on the importance of sharks locally and globally.
+Raising awareness on the importance of sharks locally and globally through media and policy,

-Reaching out to schools and the public through shark events to celebrate the importance of sharks and a healthy San Francisco Bay.
+School and public programs and Sharktober events to celebrate the importance of sharks and a healthy San Francisco Bay.

-Public and school lectures on sharks, marine ecosystems and marine protected areas- and building a school program with volunteers
+Public and school lectures on sharks, marine ecosystems and marine protected areas- and building school Ocean and Shark clubs.

-Promoting the practice of catch and release of all sharks
+Promoting the practice of catch and release of sharks.

-- Conducting Sharktober community outreach events with partners including the California Academy of Sciences and the Greater Farallones National Marine Sanctuary
+- Conducting community outreach events with partners including the California Academy of Sciences and the Greater Farallones National Marine Sanctuary.

 - Leading Farallon Island Expeditions educating the public on sharks, marine ecosystems and marine protection policy.